 Michael Schulte has been described as ”This elegantly accomplished violinist [with] smooth virtuosity,” by Hamilton music critic Hugh Fraser.
-Pursuing his early interest in orchestral music, he held the position of concertmaster with nine orchestras.
-Michael has played as soloist with orchestras from Toronto Philharmonia to Winnipeg Symphony.
-Also a professional violist and conductor, Michael’s main focus is chamber music performance, presentation and education, inspired by his first string quartet experience as a twelve year old boy playing Haydn Op.76, No.3 “Emperor.”
-Michael joins groups like the Fine Arts Quartet, the American String Quartet, the Miro Quartet, the Lafayette, the New Orford, the Parker, etc., to perform and record the great string quintet repertoire.
-A tour in Europe and North America with the famous Belgian quartet, Quatuor Danel is planned for 2021.
-Michael teaches for McMaster University, directs the Schulte Strings Chamber Music Camp and his collegium musicum of string players, the Schulte Chamber Players, which was numerously awarded Ontario’s best by the OMFA.
-Michael commissioned the construction of two ancient string instruments and does concerts and tours with his rare and popular violoncello piccolo da spalla.
-He has played and conducted much of his wife Abigail Richardson-Schulte’s music for CBC broadcast and has performed her violin concerto with five Canadian orchestras.
-Michael plays with the Turini, Schulte, Domb trio and other groups on an occasional basis.
-Via Chamber Music Hamilton, Michael is happy to present a rich history of fine chamber music pieces, write and talk of their significance, and bring interesting ensembles to town to perform them.
+Pursuing an early interest in orchestral music, he was concertmaster for university orchestras and occasionally with professional ones.
+Michael has played as soloist with orchestras including the Winnipeg Symphony and the Toronto Philharmonia.
+Also a violist, conductor and music arranger, Michael’s musical focus is chamber music performance, presentation, curation and education.
+Michael has performed and recorded the quintet repertoire with groups like the Fine Arts Quartet, the American String Quartet, the Miro Quartet, the Lafayette Quartet, the New Orford Quartet, the Parker Quartet, etc. Michael taught at the Southern Ontario Chamber Music Institute for eight years and directed his own string quartet Camp.
+He teaches for McMaster University and directs the Schulte Chamber Players – numerously awarded Ontario’s best by the OMFA.
+He directs an ad hoc touring ensemble for Chamber Music Hamilton called Incite.
+Michael commissioned the construction of two ancient string instruments and does concerts and tours with his rare violoncello piccolo da spalla.
+Michael has played and conducted much of his wife Abigail Richardson-Schulte’s music for CBC broadcast and has performed her violin concerto with five Canadian orchestras.
+He likes to perform with the Turini, Schulte, Domb trio and other groups on an occasional basis.
+Michael has crossed the ten year mark as director of Chamber Music Hamilton.